Skip to main content

 Of the 3 options, the design known as Option G was identified as the best design for the new port.

 It performed best in terms of environmental outcomes and avoiding impacts to critical utility infrastructure located within the precinct.
-On criteria where the alternative options performed better than the preferred design, the difference was immaterial, or the design option would have had significantly.
+On criteria where the alternative options performed better than the preferred design, the difference was immaterial, or was significantly detrimental to environmental outcomes.

 Process for determining the landside options